biagiodistefano/the-eternal-blog/README.md

 or downvotes on the Authors' posts.
 Karma can also be negative.

 Karma can be bought at `karmaPrice()`.
 The price is determined by the Authors.
-The ether spent to buy Karma goes to the balance of the contract and can be withdrawn by Authors by spending their `shares`.
+The Ether spent to buy Karma goes to the balance of the contract and can be withdrawn by Authors by spending their `shares`.

 #### Shares